Attorney Kathryn A. McMahon

 Before law school, Kathryn worked for a family law attorney in Wisconsin, and while in law school, she continued her training in matrimonial and family law as a law clerk for Katz & Stefani and another prominent family law firm in Chicago.
 Kathryn also gained litigation experience in Illinois state court as a judicial extern for the Honorable Donald J. O’Brien, Jr. (retired), Circuit Court of Cook County, Law Division, and in federal immigration court as a legal intern at the United States Department of Homeland Security, Immigration and Customs Enforcement, Office of the Chief Counsel.

 Kathryn joined Katz & Stefani in 2012.
 She was recognized as an Illinois Rising Star by Super Lawyers for the past 6 consecutive years (2014-2019); the designation is limited to less than 2.5% of lawyers who are fewer than 40 years of age or who have been practicing for 10 years or less in the State of Illinois.
-She was also named an Emerging Lawyer by Leading Lawyers in 2017 and 2018.
 She was also named an Emerging Lawyer by Leading Lawyers in 2017-2019.

 - Income Taxes and Your Divorce